 Our PTA had a fantastic year and made a huge contribution to the running of the school.
-They raised over £8400 with some innovative and entertaining events.
-The PTA supported the school by helping to fund Leaver's hoodies, the Leaver's party as well as funding some of our school based learning experiences throughout the year.
-The PTA have also contributed a significant amount of money to the new playground markings.
+They raised over £7489 with some innovative and entertaining events.
+The PTA supported the school by helping to fund Leaver's hoodies, the Leaver's party as well as funding some of our school based learning experiences throughout the year, such as animal interactives visit to Year 2.
+The PTA have also fully funded 10 Lego spike kits, disco lights, a new sound system for the hall and a range of sports equipment